marcocrowe/learn-business-process-management/exam-papers/business-process-2023-repeat-solution.md

 3. **Receive and Screen Applications**:
    - After the job ad is posted, applications are received.
 This is a subprocess labeled "Receive and Screen Applications".
-   - Within this subprocess, two events occur in sequence: receiving the application (depicted as a document icon) and then screening the application (depicted as an envelope icon).
+   - Within this subprocess, two events occur in sequence: receiving the application (depicted as a document icon) and sending the application documents (depicted as an envelope icon) to the *Quick Screen* task.

 4. **Quick Screen**:
    - Applications go through a "Quick Screen" process, where an initial evaluation of the applicant's qualifications is conducted.